innovationOUtside/jupyter_anywidget_pglite/README.md

 ## TO DO

-- currently the database is ephemeral / not persistent; add option to use browser storage;
-- functions to nicely process the response from the database;
 - options to display outputs in the panel;
 - how to handle lots on inputs?
 - button to clear input history;